Data Centers in Sunshine Coast

 Natural Disaster Risk

-The Sunshine Coast has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-While the composite risk is low, businesses should engineer infrastructure to account for specific regional hazards.
+The Sunshine Coast maintains a Low overall risk profile with a score of 2.5, as of September 2025.
+While the aggregate risk is low, infrastructure is purpose-built to handle specific environmental factors.